 longitude

 If a mandatory field is not provided, the User will receive an error and the submission will be blocked.
 A required field indicates a field considered essential by the NAHIP Advisory Committee to meet Program reporting requirements.
-If a required field is left blank, the User will be alerted on submission.
+If a required field is left blank, the User will be alerted and the submission will be blocked.
 The third field type, optional, enables the provision of specific information about a record, as applicable to Program requirements.
+Submission is able to proceed without data in an optional field.

 Within the User submitted fields (Table 4), each column serves a distinct purpose, below is a breakdown of these columns: